veeeeev/beginners_luck/_posts/2015-01-04-more-practice-permalink.md

 haha you see what I did there? :) ok saved new page files and inserted cross-linking links that point at each other..with added bonus point practice linking to those new test pages from this post...

-to commit and push..fingers crossed!
+to commit...fingers crossed!

+--
+update

+it worked! and for the push..blast off!